Discrete Dirac Operators, Critical Embeddings and Ihara-Selberg Functions: Discrete Ihara-Selberg functions and rotations

 Let $G=(V,E)$ be a graph.
 For $e\in E$ we denote by $o_e$ an orientation of $e$, and $o_e^{-1}$ the reversed directed edge to $o_e$.
 As above, let $x= (x_e)_{e\in E}$ be the formal variables associated with edges of $G$.
 If $o$ is any orientation of the edge $e$, we associate the new variable $x_o$ with it and always let $x_o= x_e$.

-We consider an equivalence relation on the set of finite-length sequences $(z_1, \ldots, z_n)$ satisfying $z_1= z_n$: each such sequence is equivalent with each of its cyclic shifts.
+We consider an equivalence relation on the set of finite-length sequences $(z_1, \ldots, z_n)$ satisfying $z_1= z_n$: any such sequence is equivalent with each of its cyclic shifts.
 The equivalence classes will be called {\em circular sequences}.